*Last updated on 8/17/21*

-The short answer is ANYWHERE and EVERYWHERE!
+The short answer is anywhere and everywhere.
 The options are endless.
 The long answer is that there's many sources you can draw from.
-Whenever I get stuck, I go back to the drawing board and ask myself why I'm feeling uninspired.
-It could be because of burn out, daily life getting in the way, the fear of failure, or a lack of inspiration/ideas in general.
-When a lack of creativity is the issue, I generally rely on these alternatives to try and refresh my mind.
+The first step is to go back to the drawing board and ask yourself why you're feeling uninspired.
+It could be because of burn out, daily life getting in the way, the fear of failure, or a lack of inspiration/ideas.
+When a lack of creativity is the issue, rely on these alternatives to try and refresh your mind.

 Books: The more you read, the more you are expanding your view of what's possible.
 You'll see what other writers are doing, how they are doing it, as well as elements of scenery, characters, and plots that can spark an idea of your own.
-Mixing up your reading list can be very beneficial.
+Mixing up your reading list can be beneficial.
 If you normally read fiction, read a biography instead.
 If you normally prefer romance, try a self-help book.
 By switching your genre it takes you out of your comfort zone and can give you a new perspective to work with.
-If you prefer to watch films instead that's fine, they will essentially do the same thing except for the added lessons in writing style and grammar.

-Writing Prompts: These are probably the most handy and effective way of breaking writer's block and generating new ideas.
+Writing Prompts: These are a handy and effective way of breaking writer's block and generating new ideas.
 They give you the foundation of an idea and then leave the rest to your imagination.
-You can find them for free online, or purchase one of the writing prompt books from the bookstore.
+You can find them for free online, or purchase one such as 5,000 WRITING PROMPTS: A Master List of Plot Ideas, Creative Exercises, and More by Bryn Donovan.
 They're also useful tools to use if you're aiming to write short stories, as the formatting is meant to spark quick ideas.

 Travel: Traveling is a wonderful way to come up with new ideas.
-Not only do you get to go somewhere new, but the wealth that comes from experiencing new surroundings and people can lead to some promising writing.
-It allows you to relax, refresh, and hopefully discover something new that you'd like to write about or incorporate into your story.
-Not to mention that it's just plain fun!
+Not only do you get to go somewhere new, but the wealth that comes from experiencing new surroundings and people can lead to some promising ideas.
+Can't afford a vacation?
 On a smaller scale, you can find places in your hometown that you haven't been to before and go out for the afternoon.
-It can be anywhere- a farmer's market, coffee shop, that new store you've been longing to visit, or spending some time outdoors in your local park.
+It can be anywhere- a farmer's market, coffee shop, that new bookstore you've been longing to visit, or even spending time outdoors in your local park.
 Sometimes all you need is a simple change of scenery.

 People: People are great because they're an endless supply of inspiration.
-Having or listening to conversations, people-watching, brainstorming with a fellow writer or bookworm, watching children play, and learning about someone else's life story or interests are all some of my favorite ways to glean insight into the human experience.
+Having or listening to conversations, people-watching, brainstorming with a fellow writer, watching children play, and learning about someone else's life story or interests are all excellent ways to glean insight into the human experience.
 Along with people themselves, you can also use history, culture, science, and current events to help stimulate your mind.

 Personal Experiences: You can also use your own personal experiences to generate inspiration for your writing.
 Maybe there's an experience you had as a child that you still vividly remember?
 Perhaps a family holiday would make a humorous short story.
 Even bringing in elements of people you know into your characters to help flesh them out or adding certain life events into your plotline can help carry your story further.

-"What If" Questions: This is my personal favorite, particularly when I've hit a wall in the middle of a story.
-I look at whatever topic or character I'm working with and come up with a list of "what if's".
+"What If" Questions: Great for when you've hit a wall in the middle of a story, look at whatever topic or character you're working with and come up with a list of "what if's".
 What if this event happened?
 What if the character made this choice?
 What about the opposite?
 How would it affect the overall outcome of the story?
 How would the character react?
-Explore any and all options that pop into your head!
+Explore any and all "what if" options that pop into your head.
 It's questions like these that often produce the most interesting results.

 This one is a pretty easy fix.
 There are a bunch of different generators online that can help you come up with character names, settings, titles, and even ideas in general.
-My favorite one is Fantasy Name Generators (linked below).
-It's really cool because it has everything I could possible want in one place and even gets more detailed when it comes to cultural and fantasy aspects I may want.
+Fantasy Name Generators provides a wide range of inspiration to use as a baseline.
+This one is killer because it has numerous options, language specifications, and even fantasy elements to choose from.